elaletovic/events-to-graph/README.md

-# aaargh
+# event-showcase
-A showcase of converting events to useful graph data
+A showcase of converting events to useful graph data and storing them to permanent storage.